mpayumo/accident-severity-us/README.md

 ### Random Forest Regression
 >### Feature importances and an improved R^2

-Random Forest Regression improved by twice the linear model with an **R^2 score** of <code>0.17945677024559692</code>.
+Random Forest Regression improved by more than twice the linear model with an **R^2 score** of <code>0.18487161528085205</code>.
 Feature importances are shown below that may provide for better modeling.

 <p align="center"><img src="img/featureimp.jpg"></p>